Frequently Asked Questions

 When to use SonarQube: Multi-language monorepos, enterprise compliance, centralized quality dashboards.

-When to use debtmap: Rust-focused projects, local development workflow, coverage-driven prioritization.
+When to use debtmap: Rust projects, local development workflow, coverage-driven prioritization, deep Rust-specific analysis.

 How is debtmap different from CodeClimate?